Deskbot/Clippy-Music/README.md

 Other Features
 --------------

-* The browser doesn't require JavaScript
+* The browser doesn't require JavaScript for file upload
 * The browser doesn't need to load resources from the world wide web

 Set Up